 I’ve helped hundreds of organizations, mostly small businesses, develop a strategy for becoming a sustainable, thriving organization.
 Some want to concentrate on pricing strategy, others company culture, while others want to improve their bottom line.
 Whatever the desired outcome, people often think of strategic planning as a mysterious process that requires a daunting level of analytical rigor and business-school-level knowledge.
 Naturally, then, people approach the strategic-planning process with awe and trepidation.
 It doesn’t have to be this way!

-Whole Foods Market CEO John Mackey compares profit in a business to the red blood cells our bodies produce: a necessary condition of survival, but not something that a business or a person can wake up every day focused on producing.
+Whole Foods Market CEO John Mackey compares profit in a business to the red blood cells our bodies produce.
+It is a necessary condition for survival, but not something that a business or a person can wake up every day focused on producing.
 There has to be purpose and meaning beyond mere survival if a business or a person is to flourish and thrive.

 I don’t want to diminish the importance of profits, but I do want to put them in the proper context.
 Peter Drucker said that “Profits are the price we pay for tomorrow.”
 One of the implications of Drucker’s statement is that why you do what you do should not be based solely on attaining profit.
 As I discussed in my previous webcast, “Creating a Shared Vision in a Small Firm,” the pursuit of profit alone—in the long run—simply isn’t enough to motivate you or your employees to come to work every day and give it their all.

 2) We do not want for answers; we suffer from an inability to ask new and better questions